 Extensions of copywork.

 The thing I love most about copywork is that once the kids learn to write their letters, it is something they can do independently every day.
 It takes a relatively short amount of time AND they glean so much from practicing it.
 These are just a few ideas that I have used over the years.
-I’d love to hear your input and ideas.
+Leave a comment and let me know how your kids have benefited from copywork.